dspinellis/cqmetrics/README.md

 * Number of C preprocessor conditional directives (`#if`, `#ifdef`, `#elif`)
 * Number of C preprocessor directives in function bodies
 * Number of C preprocessor conditional directives in function bodies
-* Number of functions, minimum, mean, maximum Halstead complexity per function
+* Number of functions, minimum, mean, maximum, standard deviation of Halstead complexity per function
-* Number of functions, minimum, mean, maximum cyclomatic complexity per function
+* Number of functions, minimum, mean, maximum, standard deviation of cyclomatic complexity per function
-* Number of identifiers, minimum, mean, maximum identifier length
+* Number of identifiers, minimum, mean, maximum, standard deviation of identifier length
-* Number of unique identifiers, minimum, mean, maximum unique identifier length
+* Number of unique identifiers, minimum, mean, maximum, standard deviation of unique identifier length
+* Number spaces used for one level indentation, minimum, mean, maximum, standard deviation of spaces used for one level of indentation
 * Number of occurences of no space after binary operator
 * Number of occurences of no space after closing brace
 * Number of occurences of no space after comma